Content Overview Of The Cambridge Health Alliance Child Psychiatry Training Program: FIRST YEAR

 is a consultation service based in the medical emergency room.
 It is the entry point for all acute psychiatric services, and also provides evaluation and urgent treatment to children, adolescents, adults, and families.
-Patients who need psychiatry emergency services are children and adolescents aged 18 and under, though adolescents outnumber latency age children, with an equal number of male and female patients.
+Patients see by the PES team are children and adolescents aged 18 and under, though adolescents outnumber latency age children, with an equal number of male and female patients.
+The Rotation Supervisor of the PES experience is Dr. Theo Murray, who provides supervision for each case seen and in weekly 1:1 and staff meetings.

 Emergency assessments are directed at determining patient needs for acute stabilization and appropriate/least restrictive level of care.
 Fellows spend 8 hours a week for 10 weeks on this rotation.

 The Community Service Agency (CSA) rotation at the Cambridge Youth Guidance Center

-This rotation introduces fellows to working in a community mental health center and to the Massachusetts’ Child Behavioral Health Initiative (CBHI), an innovative statewide reform of public child mental health care emphasizing strengths-based, wrap-around community supports.
+This rotation introduces fellows to wrap-around services offered in the setting of a community mental health center.
+These services are offered through the Massachusetts’ Child Behavioral Health Initiative (CBHI), an innovative statewide reform of public child mental health care emphasizing strengths-based, wrap-around community supports.
 Fellows participate in team evaluations of children and families, join staff on home visits, and develop a comprehensive treatment plan.
 Becoming more familiar with community-based resources, working within a multidisciplinary treatment team, and acting as a psychiatric consultant to CBHI service providers are also critical goals of this rotation.
-The rotation supervisor is Carol Murphy, LICSW.
+The rotation supervisor is Kimberly Martin-Conley, LICSW.

 (back to top)